Plan B Expat

 Practical Advice for Expats

-If you're making a one-time residency trip:
+If you are making a one-time residency trip to Paraguay:

 Where to get vaccinated: